AWS for Healthcare: Solutions Examples for 2023

 AWS provides IT infrastructure that is compliant with changing policies and regulations.

-FHIR Works on AWS enables the unification of data for modern, personalised care.
+FHIR Works on AWS enables the unification of data for modern, personalized care.

 - Cloud migration

-Migrating healthcare data to the cloud allows you to take advantage of first-class infrastructure and best-in-industry security features, while removing the headache of keeping a physical database.
+Migrating healthcare data to the cloud allows you to take advantage of the first-class infrastructure and best-in-industry security features while removing the headache of keeping a physical database.

 VMware Cloud on AWS allows for rapid scaling and remote work from anywhere with access to the network.

 Cloud endure Disaster Recovery protects you against such incidents as server corruption, data center failure, and security breaches.

 Everything about AWS sounds great in theory.
 So let’s take a look at some real-world usage, where AWS healthcare solutions made a real and lasting difference.

 In a pandemic situation, time is of the essence.
 Moderna was able to complete the sequence for its COVID-19 vaccine in just two days, using machine learning built on AWS.
 The first clinical batch was released just 25 days later.
 Compare that with conventional vaccine development times, which could in the past be anything from 2 to 15 years.

 AI algorithms enable the development of pharmaceuticals from rapid experimentation cycles.
 These help to automatically design and analyze mRNA and DNA sequences.
 This saves hours of time that would have been spent manually reviewing improvements across production processes and logistics.